BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/dft.md

 $$y(t) = \sin\left(f \cdot 2 \pi \frac{n}{N} \right),$$

 where $N = 16$ and $f = 3/4$.
-If the fundamental analysis period of the DFT is also $N = 16$, i.e., the sampe frequency $f_s$ is $1$ Herz and the fundamental analysis frequency $f_N$ is 1/16 Herz, then $f = 3/4$ is clearly not an integer multiple of the sampe frequency!
+If the fundamental analysis period of the DFT is also $N = 16$, i.e., the sampling frequency $f_s$ is $1$ Herz and the fundamental analysis frequency $f_N$ is 1/16 Herz, then $f = 3/4$ is clearly not an integer multiple of the sampling frequency!

 The following plot shows the actual signal $y(t)$ and the discontinuous signal $y_{\text{dft}}(t)$ 'seen / assumed' by the DFT operation.
 Computing the IDFT gives us the correct sample points, i.e., $y[n] \equiv y_\text{dft}[n]$ holds, but the reconstructed signal $y_\text{idft}(t)$ is incorrect.